tylertitsworth/5th-age-srd/Classes/Commander.md

 When you use this talent, you and each of your nearby allies gains a +2 bonus to all defenses until the end of your next turn.

+### Roguish Bent

+You can use Dexterity instead of Strength for commander attacks with one-handed melee weapons.

+In addition, choose a rogue power of your level or lower as a bonus power.
+If it’s a momentum power, track momentum like a rogue.
+Starting from 3rd level, you can switch out a commander power for a rogue power two levels lower.

+If the rogue power is a standard action melee attack you use on your turn, you gain command points as if using your Fight from the Front class feature.

+#### Adventurer Feat

+When you make a Fight from the Front melee attack against an enemy engaged with one or more of your allies, and the attack is an even hit, deal 1d6 extra damage, 2d6 at 5th level, and 3d6 at 8th level.

+#### Champion Feat

+When you make a Fight from the Front melee attack against an enemy engaged with one or more of your allies, and the attack is an odd hit, gain a bonus command point.

+#### Epic Feat

+Increase the extra damage from the adventurer feat to 3d10.

+### Skirmish Leader

+You take no attack penalty with martial ranged weapons.
+You can use your Fight from the Front class feature with ranged weapon attacks.

+#### Adventurer Feat

+You gain a command point when an ally scores a critical hit with a ranged attack.

+#### Champion Feat

+Once per level, you can lead a party to retreat from battle without suffering a campaign loss.

+#### Epic Feat

+You gain a +1 bonus to Fight from the Front ranged attacks against targets that are engaged with one of your allies.

 ### Strategist

 You rely on planning, teamwork, and calm execution of orders as a commander instead of charismatic presence.
 Any time an element of the commander class refers to Charisma, you can replace that element with a reference to Intelligence.